nats-io/nats-general/architecture/ARCHITECTURE.md

 # Streaming server

-The [NATS streaming server](https://github.com/nats-io/nats-streaming-server) and streaming clients are a different that core NATS.
+The [NATS streaming server](https://github.com/nats-io/nats-streaming-server) and streaming clients are a different protocol than core NATS.
 Conceptually it's useful to consider NATS Streaming as a layer above NATS - streaming servers are actually core NATS **clients**.
 This offers flexibility in allowing NATS streaming servers to have dedicated hosts, distributing work.

 When NATS streaming clients connect, they create a *logical* connection over core NATS to a streaming server; one might consider this a session established with the streaming server over core NATS connectivity.
 The NATS streaming server is associated with a streaming `cluster-id`, which alongside a unique `client-id` provided by a client is used to setup internal unique subjects for streaming clients to server communication.
-Clients then publish and subscribe to the NATS streaming server, receiving acknowledgements that their message has been persisted meeting the at-least-once messaging guarantee.
+Clients then publish and subscribe to the NATS streaming server, receiving acknowledgements that their messages have been persisted to meet the at-least-once messaging guarantee.

-Because the NATS streaming server requires a core NATS server to operate, the streaming server defaults to using a *side-car* architecture by launching a NATS server instance in its process space.
+The NATS streaming server requires a core NATS server to operate and defaults to using a *side-car* architecture by launching a NATS server instance in its process space.
 This is a convenience feature.
 While there is a single process, when NATS streaming clients connect, they are actually connecting to the internal NATS server.
 This internal NATS server is fully functional and can be configured to join an existing core NATS server cluster.
-The NATS streaming server also can run stand-alone, and connect to an external NATS server cluster.  *Running stand-alone is slightly less convenient, but may yield better performance.*
+The NATS streaming server can run stand-alone, and connect to an external NATS server cluster.  *Running stand-alone is slightly less convenient, but may yield better performance.*

 Regardless, from a network (TCP) standpoint the client and NATS streaming server look like this: